 It could also act as an active participant in messaging platforms such as email, instant messaging, discussion forums, group chat sessions, and customer support sessions.

-The intelligent assistant could go on the internet to discover, find, choose among, purchase, reserve, or order products and services, using multiple sources of data if needed to check reviews, find prices from different places and their locations and operating hours, locate information about events, performances and attractions, places to go, places to stay, places to eat and drink, and times to meet others.
+The intelligent assistant in the Siri Patent could go on the internet to discover, find, choose among, purchase, reserve, or order products and services, using multiple sources of data if needed to check reviews, find prices from different places and their locations and operating hours, locate information about events, performances and attractions, places to go, places to stay, places to eat and drink, and times to meet others.

 It could also combine natural language dialog with a graphical user interface that can: